-- answer questions about Alzheimer's disease and other forms of dementia. - be an outlet to express your feelings and concerns to someone who understands your situation and can offer practical tips for coping. - offer ongoing, unconditional support during the course of the disease. - provide insight into the effects the disease will have on the afflicted person and family members. - offer information on assessment centers, legal and financial issues, home care, adult day services, personal care homes, nursing homes and other community resources.
+- answer questions about Alzheimer's disease and other forms of dementia. - offer ongoing, unconditional support during the course of the disease. - provide insight into the effects the disease will have on the afflicted person and family members. - offer information on assessment centers, legal and financial issues, home care, adult day services, personal care homes, nursing homes and other community resources.